 - Logitech G29/G920

 - Playseat Challenge

 - And Can I Get Rundown of All the Popular Games?

 - Dirt 4

-The first thing you’ll want to know about is wheels and what makes each one different.
-There are a large variety of wheels on the market covering a number of different price points, so no matter how much cash you have to spend, you’ll be able to find something that fits your budget.
+At the core of any proper simulator setup is the racing wheel.
+There is a large variety of wheels on the market covering a number of different price points, so no matter how much cash you have to spend, you’ll be able to find something that fits your budget.

-Most wheels use a belt drive system to produce what is called ‘force feedback’ – which is what gives the wheel resistance to your steering inputs.
+Most racing wheels use a belt drive system to produce what is called “force feedback”—which is what gives the wheel resistance to your steering inputs.
 Higher end wheels will have stronger force feedback and are thus considered to deliver a more realistic driving experience, whereas some of the entry-level wheels will have less torque and won’t feel quite as engaging.
 The price range on wheels like these is about $150 to $600.

 If you truly have a lot of money to invest into a simulator setup, you can purchase what is called a direct drive wheel.
 These wheels include a strong electronic servomotor and a detachable steering wheel with a quick release that is compatible with a real racecar, allowing the user to swap in a variety of wheels with different shapes and sizes.
 These wheels deliver the utmost in realism and force feedback strength, but will usually cost $1,000 and up.